LukePappa/Ourism/synthesis.md

 Everything present at the instant of creation finds itself within a world-branch wherein it becomes increasingly conscious of direct, transcendent reality.
+Existence is thus an infinite and eternal act of self-realization.